 The colour of their fur also varies, ranging from pure white in Arctic populations, to mixtures of white with grey brown, and black to nearly uniform black in some colour phases.
 A dense layer of underfur layer, provides excellent insulation against cold.
 They are larger than red wolves (Canis rufus), with a broader snout, and shorter ears.

-The Eurasian wolf sub-species (Canis lupus lupus) has recovered since the nadir of its decline in the 1950s, and is found in the Iberian Peninsula, Scandinavia, Italy, Central Europe, Russia, Turkey, Israel, Saudi Arabia, Afghanistan, Pakistan, India, Mongolia and China.
+The Eurasian wolf sub-species (Canis lupus lupus) has recovered since the nadir of its decline in the 1950s, and is found in the Iberian Peninsula, Scandinavia, Italy, Northern Europe, Russia, Turkey, Israel, Saudi Arabia, Afghanistan, Pakistan, India, Mongolia and China.
 Across much of this range the wolf was widely hunted due to the threat of predation on livestock populations.

 Having evolved under human protection, domesticated animals make easy prey for wolves, as they are unable to defend themselves.
 Typically wolves resort to attacking livestock when wild prey is depleted.